 Test Your Emails

-With any email, you should test that it will render as expected in both dark and light mode.
+With any email, test that it will render as expected in both dark and light mode.
 You can test your emails by sending a preview email to yourself and test your emails across different devices and inbox providers.
 You can also use a third-party platform like Litmus to test your emails.

 Consider Asking for Preferences